atcol/weave/README.md

 ## Parsing

-Chaos supports defining events and their actions through a DSL.
+Weave supports defining events and their actions through a DSL.

-The BNF can be see in the `chaos.bnf` file, but generally the form for the DSL is:
+The BNF can be see in the `weave.bnf` file, but generally the form for the DSL is:

 `<trigger> <action-list>`